Eminent Domain Law & Your Rights

 The federal, state, or local government can exercise eminent domain essentially any time it wishes to acquire land for public use.
 However, the law may also be enacted to protect public welfare or uphold zoning restrictions, landmark laws, and other related statutes.

-Some common examples of how eminent domain has been historically used include the taking of land and private property for the purpose of:
+Some common examples of how eminent domain has been historically used include the taking of land and private property for:

-• Upholding building restrictions in relation to local zoning ordinances
+- Upholding building restrictions concerning local zoning ordinances

 Our Wisconsin eminent domain attorneys assist clients with all types of cases.
 If your land or private property has been condemned, or if the government has begun taking actions to enact eminent domain, do not hesitate to contact our firm to learn how we can help protect your rights.